 This year, the declaration of war has returned and #boycottstarbucks is trending.
 But I noticed something.
 Most of the people are using the hashtag to say the boycott is silly.
 Here's what the brouhaha is all about.

-Starbucks released this holiday video that starts with the statement "The Holidays Mean Something Different to Everyone."
+Starbucks released a holiday video that starts with the statement "The Holidays Mean Something Different to Everyone."

-It's that last image — of two women holding hands and seemingly leaning in for a kiss — that had a handful of people on Twitter wondering: Since the video ends with two women who are holding hands, and the holiday coffee cup features hands being held at the end of two nondescript arms, do those arms on the cup belong to two women?
+It's the last image in the video — of two women holding hands and seemingly leaning in for a kiss — that had a handful of people on Twitter wondering: Since the video ends with two women who are holding hands, and the holiday coffee cup features hands being held at the end of two nondescript arms, do those arms on the cup belong to two women?
 Has Starbucks created a coffee cup can be interpreted as pro-gay?

 (I can't believe I actually just typed that.
 The question is ludicrous.)